laravel/browser-kit-testing/README.md

 ## Contributing

-Thank you for considering contributing to the BrowserKit Testing.
-You can read the contribution guide [here](.github/CONTRIBUTING.md).
+Thank you for considering contributing to BrowserKit Testing!
+The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct